Reichenbach (Vogtland) Oberer Bahnhof: Demolition and reconstruction (since 1963)

 Since the closure in 1957 of the branch lines starting in Reichenbach, the upper station has been the only station left in Reichenbach for passenger traffic, but it has not been renamed.
 With the end of branch lines, track 7 (the platform for the secondary line) was demolished, leaving only the original six tracks.
 From 1963 to 2001 the station hardly changed.

 In 2001, the station (but not the station building) was completely rebuilt.
 First a new island platform (platform tracks 7 and 8) was built in the same style as the original platforms next to platform 6.
 The existing underpass to platform 5/6 was extended to the new platform.
 The platforms of tracks 4 to 6 were completely renovated and provided with new information displays, seating and lifts.
 In addition, two new sidings and bypass for freight traffic were built.
 Then tracks 1 and 2 and the associated underpasses and pedestrian and road tunnels were demolished.
 On the cleared space a link was built in 2006 between Fedor-Flinzer Straße and Bahnhofstraße, including a roundabout and the station forecourt was provided with parking and redesigned taxi stands.
 A new bus station was built next to the station.
 The remaining platform tracks were renumbered 1 to 5.

 Regional transport

-The following services call at the station:
+The following services called at the station in 2022: